 COS’s replay value is high because the multiplicity of belligerents and theaters of operation ensure that the game will never play the same way twice.
 Vienna may fall to the Prussians or French; Paris and Naples may see Austrian white uniforms in their streets; and London may be beset by Bonnie Prince Charlie – or invading French troops.
 Will the French get Bavarian Charles VII onto the throne of the Holy Roman Empire?
 Will Marshal Traun and Austrian Croats take it back?
 Will Louis XV and George II clash in Flanders?
 An

-CLASH OF SOVEREIGNS: THE WAR OF THE AUSTRIAN SUCCESSION (ENGLISH) is categorised BOARDGAMES / WAR GAMES and sold by l'Imaginaire, a store and specialised website.
+CLASH OF SOVEREIGNS: THE WAR OF THE AUSTRIAN SUCCESSION (ENGLISH) is categorised BOARDGAMES / ADVANCED GAMES / TERRITORY MANAGEMENT GAMES and sold by l'Imaginaire, a store and specialised website.

 Autors : Bob Kalinowski